 Milana slept quite a bit on the way there and played with her Playfoam Snowy Friends.
 We love Playfoam and I found these with little characters inside just before our trip, and she loved it!
 Playfoam is no mess and forms into any shape you want, making it great for travel.
 We also use the Trayblecloth airplane tray cover which helps keep her things contained to one area and not rolling all over the place!

 We stayed at Aloft in Bricktown, which was in a great location!
 I booked the hotel using points and we got upgraded to an amazing room with a massive living room, separate bedroom and a really great bathroom with a massive jacuzzi tub.
-I have earned the highest elite status with Marriott, so we get amazing upgrades every time we travel.
+I have titanium elite status with Marriott, so we get amazing upgrades every time we travel as well as many free nights every year.
 If you haven’t already, I highly recommend earning points and not paying for hotel rooms!
-The two cards I use to earn Marriott points are the Starwood Luxury Card and Chase Marriott Premier Plus Card.
+The card I use most is the Chase Marriott Bonvoy card.

 THINGS TO DO